apollographql/apollo-client/react-docs/source/api.md

 However, just because `data.loading` is true it does not mean that you won’t have data.
 For instance, if you already have `data.todos`, but you want to get the latest todos from your API `data.loading` might be true, but you will still have the todos from your previous request.

+There are multiple different network states that your query may be in.
+If you want to see what the network state of your component is in more detail then refer to [`props.data.networkStatus`](#graphql-query-data.networkStatus).

 **Example:**

 ```js